 3. Obese individuals are 20 times more likely to require total knee replacement surgery than non-obese patients.3

-4. Being overweight increases the risk of wound infection, pulmonary complications, deep vein thrombosis (DVT), pulmonary embolism (PE), myocardial infarction (MI) and other post-surgery complications.4
+4. Being overweight increases the risk of complications after surgery.
+For example, wound infection, pulmonary complications, deep vein thrombosis (DVT), pulmonary embolism (PE), myocardial infarction (MI) and others.4

-Obesity also significantly affects health care spending.
+Additionally, obesity significantly affects health care spending.
 The estimated annual medical cost of obesity in the U.S. was nearly $172.74 billion in 2019 dollars.
-Annual medical costs for individual adults with obesity were $1,861 higher on average than medical costs for people with a healthy weight.5
+Average annual medical costs for adults with obesity were $1,861 higher than medical costs for people with a healthy weight.5

 Due to the greater likelihood of MSK complications resulting from excess weight, in addition to its growing cost burden, orthopedic physicians are facing an especially acute crisis of Orthobesity™: a trend where overweight individuals are increasingly presenting to orthopedic practices.

-As such, these practices urgently need a comprehensive approach to patient care that not only improves surgery outcomes but addresses the root causes of obesity to increase patients’ overall quality of life.
+As a result, these practices urgently need a comprehensive approach to patient care that not only improves surgery outcomes but addresses the root causes of obesity to increase patients’ overall quality of life.